-Page Value is an easy self-test
+4. Page Value is an easy self-test

-If you see an exorbitantly high Page Value, either something you're doing is working or you are looking at false positive.
-Remember, your cart pages will naturally have an inflated value.
+If you see an exorbitantly high Page Value, either something you're doing is working or you are looking at false positives.

 Your content on low-value pages may not be optimized.
-Or you may not have enabled any goals associated with the content on your pages.
+Or you may not have enabled any conversions associated with the content on your pages.

 Page Value is a great way to understand the performance of your content.
-It's also a reminder to put goals in place, and give your visitors a chance to convert on your best content.
+It's also a reminder to put conversions in place, and give your visitors a chance to convert on your best content.